 Color Gray Has Launched Two DLCs, But No Patch for The Case of the Golden Idol on Switch

 In August, patch notes started making their way around the internet that Color Gray had fixed this issue.
-This week, I set off to travel, downloaded the update, and was excited to play the DLC, accepting I was going to have to burn through yet another save file.
+Then, the developers promised in a Tweet that they were handling it.
+So, understandably, I thought that by the end of October, everything should have been fine.
+A few days ago, I set off to travel, downloaded the update, and was excited to play the DLC, even accepting I was going to have to burn through yet another save file.

 Reader, you already know what’s coming.
-After filling out all the answers across the game’s 11 chapters hundreds of times now, I got to the menu… only to find I still could not access the Spider of Sri Lanka DLC.
+After filling answers across the game’s 11 chapters, which I’ve done hundreds of times now, I got to the menu… only to find I still could not access the Spider of Sri Lanka DLC.
 And, when I checked the main game again, I received a title menu I’ve come to dread: Prologue…

 A Save Is No Small Thing